tmanev/quis-listing/src/main/webapp/admin/bower_components/angular-loading-bar/PULL_REQUEST_TEMPLATE.md

 #### Related issues:
-Please review the [issues](https://github.com/chieffancypants/angular-loading-bar/issues) qlPage, and link any issues that are addressed or related to this PR.
+Please review the [issues](https://github.com/chieffancypants/angular-loading-bar/issues) page, and link any issues that are addressed or related to this PR.